tarsil/cookiecutter-django/{{ cookiecutter.project_name }}/README.md

   1. `make migrations` - Creates new migrations.
 This command is a wrapper of the `makemigrations` command from django.
   2. `make dramatiq` - Starts the dramatiq workers locally.
-  3. `make unittests` - Runs all the tests of the platform.
+  3. `make test` - Runs all the tests of the platform.
   4. `make shell` - Starts the shell in interactive mode.

 For commands and explanations, run `make` and a list will be displayed with a small description.